jcvignoli/lumiere-movies/README.md

 `Options Includes`

 This value is supposed [to be included by default](https://httpd.apache.org/docs/2.4/mod/core.html#options "Apache Options directive") in your Apache configuration.
 You can take a look at [how to edit .htaccess](https://wpmudev.com/blog/htaccess/ "learn how to edit .htaccess for WordPress").

+### Incompatiblity

+Lumière is incompatible with Echo RSS Feed Post Generator, a predator plugin for the web experience.
+If you installed it, you won't be able to use Lumière.
+Any plugin that is meant to build fake automatized blogs, will be added to that red list.

 ### Known issues